Perovskite (structure): Structure

 Perovskite structures are adopted by many compounds that have the chemical formula ABX_{3}.
 'A' and 'B' are positively charged ions (i.e. cations), often of very different sizes, and X is a negatively charged ion (an anion, frequently oxide) that bonds to both cations.
 The 'A' atoms are generally larger than the 'B' atoms.
 The ideal cubic structure has the B cation in 6-fold coordination, surrounded by an octahedron of anions, and the A cation in 12-fold cuboctahedral coordination.
 Additional perovskite forms may exist where both/either the A and B sites have a configuration of A1_{x-1}A2_{x} and/or B1_{y-1}B2_{y} and the X may deviate from the ideal coordination configuration as ions within the A and B sites undergo changes in their oxidation states.

+Because of the flexibility of bond angles inherent in the perovskite structure there are many different types of distortions that can occur from the ideal structure.
+These include tilting of the octahedra, displacements of the cations out of the centers of their coordination polyhedra, and distortions of the octahedra driven by electronic factors (Jahn-Teller distortions).
 The idealized form is a cubic structure (space group Pm3̅m, no. 221), which is rarely encountered.
 The orthorhombic (e.g. space group Pnma, no. 62, or Amm2, no. 38) and tetragonal (e.g. space group I4/mcm, no. 140, or P4mm, no. 99) structures are the most common non-cubic variants.
 Although the perovskite structure is named after CaTiO_{3}, this mineral has a non-cubic structure.
 SrTiO_{3} and CaRbF_{3} are examples of cubic perovskites.
 Barium titanate is an example of a perovskite which can take on the rhombohedral (space group R3m, no. 160), orthorhombic, tetragonal and cubic forms depending on temperature.